bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-Enable flow control on serial 2 (telemetry 2) on Pixhawk and PX4.
+Enable flow control on serial 2 (telemetry 2) on Pixhawk and STATE.
 You must have the RTS and CTS pins connected to your radio.
 The standard DF13 6 pin connector for a 3DR radio does have those pins connected.
 If this is set to 2 then flow control will be auto-detected by checking for the output buffer filling on startup.

 |Value|Meaning|
 |:---:|:---:|